UniverseStudiosMC/UniverseJobs/docs/architecture/storage-and-performance.md

 ---

-The JobsAdventure storage and performance system is designed to scale with your server, from small communities to large networks, while maintaining exceptional performance.
+The UniverseJobs storage and performance system is designed to scale with your server, from small communities to large networks, while maintaining exceptional performance.